BostonUniversitySeniorDesign/SeniorDesign_Miniproject/Report.md

 # Difficulties

 The major difficulties we had during the mini-project is knowing how to transfer the JSON file we created to our laptops.
-Since we both have macbooks, which do not create a network to share under the security & safety issues.
+Since we both have macbooks, which do not create a network to share under the security & safety issues, but the things solved after we decide just to use university wifi.
 Overall, the whole mini-project is smooth and straight-forward.